-The Stock Option Plan provides that on the death or disability of an Option Holder, all options will expire at the earlier of 365 days after the date of death or disability and the expiry date of such options.
-Unless the Board determines otherwise, options held by or exercisable by a personal representative of the deceased or disabled Option Holder will, during the period prior to their termination, continue to vest in accordance with any vesting schedule to which such Options are subject.
-Where an optionee is terminated for cause or voluntarily resigns, any outstanding options (whether vested or unvested) are cancelled as of the date of termination.
-If an optionee retires or is otherwise terminated by the Corporation other than for cause, then all vested options held by such optionee will expire at the earlier of (i) the expiry date of such options and (ii) the date which is 30 days after the optionee ceases its office, employment or engagement with the Corporation.
-Other than described above, the expiry date of an option will be no later than the tenth anniversary of the grant date of such option.
+The Stock Option Plan provides that on the death or disability of an optionee, all Stock Options will expire at the earlier of 365 days after the date of death or disability and the expiry date of such Stock Options.
+Unless the Board determines otherwise, Stock Options held by or exercisable by a personal representative of the deceased or disabled Option Holder will, during the period prior to their termination, continue to vest in accordance with any vesting schedule to which such Stock Options are subject.
+Where an optionee is terminated for cause or voluntarily resigns, any outstanding Stock Options (whether vested or unvested) are cancelled as of the date of termination.
+If an optionee retires or is otherwise terminated by the Corporation other than for cause, then all vested Stock Options held by such optionee will expire at the earlier of (i) the expiry date of such Stock Options and (ii) the date which is 30 days after the optionee ceases its office, employment or engagement with the Corporation.
+Other than described above, the expiry date of an Option will be no later than the tenth anniversary of the grant date of such Option.

 In accordance with good corporate governance practices and as recommended by National Policy 51-201 Disclosure Standards, the Corporation imposes black-out periods restricting the trading of its securities by directors, officers, employees and consultants during periods surrounding the release of annual and interim financial statements and at other times when deemed necessary by management and the Board.
-In order to ensure that holders of outstanding options are not prejudiced by the imposition of such black-out periods, the Stock Option Plan contains a provision to the effect that any outstanding options with an expiry date occurring during a management imposed black-out period or within five trading days thereafter will be automatically extended to a date that is 10 trading days following the end of the black-out period.
+In order to ensure that optionees are not prejudiced by the imposition of such black-out periods, the Stock Option Plan contains a provision to the effect that any outstanding Stock Options with an expiry date occurring during a management imposed black-out period or within five trading days thereafter will be automatically extended to a date that is 10 trading days following the end of the black-out period.